-Plagiarism: The presentation of someone else's words or ideas as the student's own.
+Plagiarism: The presentation of other work or ideas as the student's own.

 Cheating: Obtaining unauthorized help on a course activity.
 Assistance of any kind on course activities will be considered cheating unless the instructor has explicitly expressed consent for such assistance to take place.